Rebel Heart: Critical reception

 Annie Zalesky of The A.V.
 Club said the record had its "fair share of those head scratching moments", but found it to be a move in the right direction musically.
 Spin writer Andrew Unterberger gave Rebel Heart a 6 out of 10 rating.
-While calling it "clunky", he felt the album "contains a number of Madonna's best songs in years."
-Instinct's Samuel Murrian opined that "[Rebel Heart] might have been something like a home run if it were a few tracks shorter".
+While calling it "clunky", he felt it contained some of Madonna's "best songs in years".
+Instinct's Samuel Murrian opined that the album "might have been something like a home run if it were a few tracks shorter".
+For WhatCulture's Reece Shrewsbury, "there's a lot of experimentation and lots of variation, which sound impressive, but in practice, keep the album disjointed".
+Despite naming it "closer to the Madonna that earned her Queen of Pop title", Shrewsbury concluded that Rebel Heart "still has a lot of flaws [...] [it] struggles to keep cohesion and a creative direction".
 Writing for The New Zealand Herald, Lydia Jenkin gave it a mixed review, deeming the album a "bit of a mess" and "confused".
 Lindsay Zoladz of New York magazine was disappointed, feeling the songs sounded "safe", adding that: "Madonna of Rebel Heart [has] succeeded once again in the increasingly empty goal of sounding current".
+The staff of The Advocate also expressed disappointment; "too many songs name-check celebrities and drugs and contain insipid lyrics that the Madonna of 15 years ago would have laughed at.
+Where is our thoughtful icon?".
 Gavin Haynes of NME panned the album, saying that it "feels like a wasted opportunity.
 Trite self-empowerment anthem 'Iconic' informs us that there's only two letters difference between Icon and I Can't.
-Sadly, there are also two letters between class and ass."
+Sadly, there are also two letters between class and ass".